p-rivero/lcc/src/CESC16.md

     if (askregvar(p, (*IR->x.rmap)(ttob(p->type))) == 0)
         mkauto(p);
 }

-// todo: check using & on an arg, and using variable << to spill

 static void function(Symbol f, Symbol caller[], Symbol callee[], int n) {
     int i;